Savagnin: France

 Savagnin blanc is mostly grown in the Jura.
 In 2007, total French plantations of the variety stood at 472 ha.
 It is most famous as the only grape allowed in the vin jaunes of Château-Chalon and L'Étoile, similar to fino sherry with a covering of flor but not fortified and without the use of the solera system.
-Savagnin is blended with Chardonnay to make a conventional dry white wine in L'Étoile and Côtes du Jura, the fortified Macvin du Jura, a sparkling wine called Crémant du Jura.
+Savagnin is blended with Chardonnay to make a conventional dry white wine in L'Étoile and Côtes du Jura, the fortified Macvin du Jura, and a sparkling wine called Crémant du Jura.

 It is also blended into Côtes du Jura vin de paille, a dessert wine made from grapes left to dry on straw.

 The Gringet of Savoie has no link with Savagnin blanc.

 Germany

 Durbach is home to some plantings of Red Traminer in Germany with potentially more plantings from misidentified Gewürztraminer that may actually be Red Traminer.

 Switzerland

 Not surprisingly the Swiss Alps are home to a Traminer-like grape, called Heida, first recorded in 1586.
 The alternative name Païen or Paën may refer to an ancient, pre-Christian origin (pagan) or to pays (land) in the sense of local.
 Visperterminen in the Valais is home to some of the highest vineyards in Europe, where Heida is made into table and dessert wines.